Internationally Qualified Midwives - Overseas Competence Programme

 New Zealand Maternity & Midwifery Systems

-Midwives from overseas require orientation to New Zealand, in particular its health and maternity systems.
-The Midwifery Council has asked education providers to develop courses that cover the New Zealand Health & Maternity Systems, legislation that affects practice, regulations, and the professional framework for practice.
+Midwives from overseas require orientation to Aotearoa, in particular its health and maternity systems.
+The Council has asked education providers to develop courses that cover the New Zealand Health & Maternity Systems, legislation that affects practice, regulations, and the professional framework for practice.
 The Council requires evidence of enrolment in this course before granting the first practising certificate.

-The following course has been approved by the Midwifery Council for this purpose:
+The following course has been approved by the Council for this purpose:

 Examination of the Newborn